Cemeteries

 Elective burial sites, also known as family burial sites, are intended for both urns and burials.
 The name family burial plot describes the function of the burial site well, which is purchased for a 30-year period of use and can then be extended.
 The elective grave stands for constant grave use and grave maintenance and is intended for families who use the same grave site, sometimes for generations.
 On the other hand, there are the multi-shaped row graves, which are limited to a period of use of 15 years for urn graves and 20 years for earth graves.
 After the period of use by the authorised user, the grave falls back into the responsibility of the cemetery administration.
 In the case of row graves, the framework planting is specified by the cemetery administration, but the actual grave maintenance is carried out by the authorised users.
 In this case, permanent grave maintenance by grave care companies can be commissioned.

 Elective graves are generally maintained by the authorised users.
-It is also possible to personalise the design of the burial plot and urn graves and it is necessary to maintain the grave.
+It is also possible to personalise the design of the graves in the burial and urn graves and care of the grave is necessary.
 Caring for a grave can be an important part of the grieving process.
 The limits of individual grave design are set by the cemetery statutes.
-The cemetery administration prepares and maintains the following types of graves in the framework design: The urn and communal burial grounds as well as the special forms of urn groves, meadow graves, memorial gardens and flower meadows.
+The following types of graves are prepared and maintained by the cemetery administration: The urn and communal burial grounds as well as the special forms of urn groves, meadow graves, memorial gardens and flower meadows.

 In the case of elective graves, meadow graves and communal urn graves with a slab, marking with a grave marker (e.g. headstone) in a horizontal or vertical position is mandatory.
 Anonymous burial and communal urn graves are not marked and burial takes place without the presence of the next of kin.
 For the other types of burial, the authorised users are free to decide whether to mark the grave.
 However, if you decide in favour of a marker, the provisions of the cemetery statutes must be observed.